Kong/docs.konghq.com/app/deck/index.md

 no_version: true
 ---

 decK helps manage Kong’s configuration in a declarative fashion.
+This means that a developer can define the desired state of Kong Gateway or Konnect &ndash;
+services, routes, plugins, and more &ndash; and let decK handle implementation without needing to execute each step manually, as you would with the Kong Admin API.

+Features include:
+* Sync configuration to a running Kong cluster
+* diff configuration to detect any drift or manual changes
+* Back up your instance's configuration
-It can sync configuration to a running Kong cluster, diff configuration to detect any drift or manual changes and backup your Kong’s configuration.
-It also can manage Kong’s configuration in a distributed way using tags, helping you split Kong’s configuration across various teams.
+* Manage Kong’s configuration in a distributed way using tags, helping you split the configuration across various teams

 Here is an introductory screencast explaining decK:
 <a href="https://asciinema.org/a/238318">